Lekensteyn/pdf.js-wiki/Required-Browser-Features.md

 The `Uint8Array`, `Uint16Array`, `Int32Array`, `Float32Array` and `Float64Array` will be replaced
 by the artificial TypedArray object if those types are not implemented natively.

-Only `subarray`, `buffer` and `byteLength` are similated.
+The emulated typed arrays are slower, don't truncate the items to specific data types and they are memory inefficient.
+Only `subarray`, `buffer`, `set` and `byteLength` are similated.
 The `subarray` just clones the array.
-The Uint8Array also has the `set` method.
+The `set` method is provided to emulate the `Uint8Array` the method.

-If the `Float32Array` native implementation exists, then it will be used instead of `Float64Array`.
+If the `Float32Array` native implementation exists and the `Float64Array` is absent, then the `Float32Array` will be used instead of `Float64Array`.

 ## <a id="Object-create"></a>Object.create() is present